 For information and advice on how to keep a home warm and how to improve the energy efficiency of your home by contacting Action Surrey on 0800 783 2503.
-You can also find out about Heat Project grants by contacting Happy Energy Solutions Ltd on 0800 024 6234/6231 or by email: mail@heatproject.co.uk
+You can also find out about Heat Project grants online or by contacting Happy Energy Solutions Ltd on 0800 024 6234/6231 or by email: mail@heatproject.co.uk

-For more information to help you stay warm, visit healthysurrey.org.uk/winter
+For more information to help you stay warm, visit staying and safe well in winter on the Healthy Surrey website.